Home - Traeger Ironwood 885 vs Weber SmokeFire EX6 Comparison

 Folks are surprised with the quality of the Traeger Ironwood 885.
 They say it’s very well made and sturdy.
 Traeger just isn’t known for smart grills, so the WiFIRE and Alexa connectivity is a pleasant and refreshing experience for the company’s fans.
 One man said in his Traeger BBQ review that his new smoker has more computing power than his smartphone.
 That’s an exaggeration, but it shows the shock that people have when they see Traeger’s smart features.

-They are all happy with the end result as well.
+They are all happy with the result as well.
 The meats that come out of this smoker are juicy and permeated with hardwood smoke flavor.
 The Traeger Ironwood grill reviews show mostly favorable opinions for new and seasoned grillers alike.

 There have been so many complaints about Traeger’s customer service though.
 There’s not much help to be found there.

-Fans of Weber were also surprised, but for a different reason.
+Fans of Weber were also surprised but for a different reason.
 They say that they expected a better build quality from this company that has made such a great name for itself with all of its cool gas grills.

 The thing that they brag about is the Weber Connect feature.
 It takes all of the guesswork out of the grilling process.
 There’s no need for them to watch the clock or wonder about the temperature of their meat.
 Weber pellet grill reviews are mixed.
 People love the tasty meats and other food that they pull out of their new Weber smoker grill, but they’re somewhat disappointed with the quality of the grill itself.